Visiting the Tian Tan Buddha (Hong Kong Big Buddha or 天壇大佛) on top of Ngong Ping on Lantau Island is a worthwhile experience you don’t want to miss!

 Visiting Tian Tan Buddha on a Package Tour

 If Lori and I were planning a visit today and wanted to get the most value for our time on Lantau Island, or simply found ourselves short on time in Hong Kong, these are the packages and guided tours we would consider.
-These are also what we recommend to friends and family visiting Hong Kong.
+These are also what we recommend to friends and family visiting Hong Kong and include visits to Big Buddha, Tai O, and a ride on the cable car.

 FULL DAY LANTAU ISLAND WALKING TOUR ▸ Skip the lines, headaches, and hassles, and leave it all up to a knowledgeable and experienced local guide on one of Hong Kong’s most highly rated tours.
 This comprehensive 7-hour tour can be done as a private tour or small group tour.